 The hardware needed to attach a mirror securely must be chosen depending on the weight of the mirror and the type of wall behind it.
 For dry wall, you can hand a mirror on ‘J’ hooks, and for a brick wall, you can hang the mirror by drilling holes into it and inserting plastic or metal anchors into the holes.

 A top tip is to also attach felt pads to the wooden frame on the back of the mirror.
-This technique helps avoid dark marks on the wall that wood stain or paint can leave behind when the mirror is taken down.
+This technique helps avoid dark marks on the wall that can be left behind when the mirror is taken down.

 Love it or hate it, the exposed brick wall is making a come-back and it’s here to stay.
 Brick walls and modern interiors have been at odds with each other for a number of years but the rise of cottage core and loft style have inspired a new-found appreciation for the humble brick.
 We thought we’d seen the heyday of exposed brick walls but architects and homeowners alike have been gravitating to this growing trend to install unique character and timeless charm; we love the warm texture it brings into design schemes.